aristocratos/bpytop/README.md

 Will also need to be run as superuser to display stats for processes not owned by user.

+OsX on Apple Silicon (arm) requires psutil version 5.8.0 to work and currently has no temperature monitoring.
+Upgrade psutil with `sudo pip3 install psutil --upgrade`

 #### Linux, Mac Os X and FreeBSD

 For correct display, a terminal with support for: